eoroyal26/eoroyal26.gethub.io/_posts/2017-08-24-leadership-and-innovation.md

 author: # Add name author (optional)
 img: leadership1.jpg
 ---
-# Goal 1: Leadership and Innovation
+## Goal I: Students are innovative, ethical, problem-solvers able to lead and manage through communication, collaboration, and reflection.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.